To schedule a Program

 Has your little scientist ever taken apart a kaleidoscope?
 You and your child will explore kaleidoscopes using a tabletop model and make and reflect a geometric design into infinity!
 Also make and take your own simple kaleidoscope viewer.
 You can even check out a few dazzling books while you’re there.
 What fun!

 Did your child ever get “bugged” by an insect?
 Come to the library to study some friendly ones.
 Your child will learn about the life cycle of a ladybug and the life cycle of a Monarch butterfly, with little hand-sized models.
 See our collections of dearly departed insects and work with your child to create their own insect model.
 Take home a picture of an insect to color.
 Plus you’ll find insect books by Eric Carle – need we say more?

 Wee Weather Watchers

 Calling all mini-meteorologists – it’s time to learn about the weather.
 Your child will “be” the liquid in a thermometer, as they learn about temperatures and how to dress for them.
 Have fun making a take home wind sock and a simple kite to experiment with wind.
 And just think about all of the wonderful weather books at the library!
 The forecast is for interesting science with a good chance of fun!

 Make a Date With Dinosaurs

 Too young for a scary trip through Jurassic Park?
 Our dinosaurs are much more tame.
-Complete a Protoceratops dinosaur skeleton by putting the last few pieces in place.
-See how your eyes, arms, and teeth(!) match up with those of the dinosaurs in our Life Size Dinosaurs book, and learn a little about meat and plant eaters with small models of our prehistoric pals.
-Bring your camera for a photo-op with a baby T-rex.
+Complete a dinosaur puzzle, make and take a dinosaur mask, built your own dinosaur with Clicks building sets, and learn a little about meat and plant eaters with a bucket of our prehistoric pals.
+Bring your camera for a photo-op with our interactive Sarah, the Stegosaurus.
 You’ll rooooar for more!